Motion to Consider

 Noting the amount of money that this code that we are discussing is likely to save, I think it is clear that money invested in the running of the Law Commission is a good investment with a hefty return, and it ought to be increased rather than reduced.
 I trust that the Minister will say that more of the Law Commission’s work should be supported.

-Finally, I note that in our discussion this afternoon we are joining with the rest of the country in adopting a new philosophy which is very popular.
+Finally, I note that in our discussion this afternoon we are joining the rest of the country in adopting a new philosophy which is very popular.
 A Japanese author, Marie Kondo, has written a book called The Life-Changing Magic of Tidying.
 Her philosophy is decluttering.
 She says that one proper clear-out is all you need for the rest of your life.
 Once you have your house in order, you will find that your whole life will change.
 Her mantra is: keep only that which sparks joy.
 Let this be our guide in consolidating the law.

 My Lords, it is a great pleasure to follow my noble friend Lady Deech, although even more than most, she makes one wonder why one is bothering.